Side Effects of Lung Cancer Treatment Could Be Fewer

-We recommend reading: Studies Link Depression to Cancer
+We recommend reading: Studies Found Links Between Depression and Cancer

 Aware of this, oncologists continue to focus their efforts on taking the next step.
 They know better than anyone that, in matters of medicine and science, the last word is never said.

-In fact, we have reached this point today because scientists haven’t given up and because they haven’t accepted what is established as fixed.
+In fact, medicine has reached this point because scientists haven’t given up and because they haven’t accepted what is established as fixed.

 Of course, they embody the best revolutionary spirit.
-A type of spirit that rebel when facing the “impossible”, to improve the lives of others.
+A type of spirit that rebels when facing the “impossible” to improve the lives of others.